General

 Range and Habitat

-Gila Woodpecker: Resident in southeastern California, southern Nevada, Arizona, and New Mexico.
-Preferred habitats include low desert scrub with saguaro or mesquite trees for nesting.
+Gila Woodpecker: This species is a resident in southeastern California, extreme southern Nevada, southern Arizona, extreme southwestern New Mexico, northwestern and coastal Mexico and Baja California.
+Its preferred habitats include low desert scrub with saguaro or mesquite trees, which they use for nesting.

 Breeding and Nesting